PagerTree/pt4-docusaurus/learn/devops/what-is-devops/top-25-devops-interview-questions.md

 ### 4. What is the DevOps Lifecycle?

 * **Plan** - This stage involves defining and planning the project requirements, understanding customer needs, setting goals, and outlining the project scope.
-* **Code** - Developers write code for the application based on the planned requirements, focusing on creating clean, maintainable, and efficient code.&#x20;
+* **Code** - Developers write code for the application based on the planned requirements, focusing on creating clean, maintainable, and efficient code.
 * **Build** - The code is compiled and built into executable files or packages, including code review and integration.
-* **Test** - Automated and manual tests are conducted to ensure the code functions as expected, helping identify and fix bugs early in the lifecycle.&#x20;
+* **Test** - Automated and manual tests are conducted to ensure the code functions as expected, helping identify and fix bugs early in the lifecycle.
 * **Release** - The build is marked as "release" and then stored in a central image repository.
 A central image repository ensures there is always a releasable version.
-The team schedules the deployment based on the organization's needs.&#x20;
+The team schedules the deployment based on the organization's needs.
-* **Deploy** - Code changes are deployed to production or staging environments, with Continuous Deployment (CD) practices ensuring frequent and reliable deployments.&#x20;
+* **Deploy** - Code changes are deployed to production or staging environments, with Continuous Deployment (CD) practices ensuring frequent and reliable deployments.
 * **Operate** - The release is now live and in use by customers.
 Teams may use software like feature flags to slowly release new features to customers.
 * **Monitor** - Monitoring provides insights into application performance and availability, using feedback to improve future releases and detect anomalies early.